 Understanding the core differences in how IPL and laser technology work

-How different wavelengths affect treatment effectiveness and safety
+How different wavelengths affect treatment effectiveness and safety.
+Learn more about laser wavelengths and how laser hair removal works.

 Advantage: Multiple wavelengths can target different chromophores simultaneously